A bloodstain found on clothing or another object can sometimes make a woman niddah, depending on the circumstances.

 The laws of niddah, and particularly the decree about stains, are closely associated with the laws of ritual impurity (tumah v'taharah).
 Accordingly, our Sages ruled that a stain would have halachic significance only if it could render the object on which it was found ritually impure.
 Thus, a stain found on an object that is not susceptible to ritual impurity (e.g., a plastic chair or toilet seat, or on the floor) does not render a woman niddah.
 There is a dispute among contemporary halachic decisors as to whether synthetic fabrics such as nylon are susceptible to ritual impurity; if a stain is found on a garment made from synthetic fabric, a specific halachic question should be asked.

-Our site follows the halachic ruling that disposable pantiliner and pads are not susceptible to ritual impurity, so that a stain found on a disposable pantiliner or pad of any color does not make a woman niddah.
+Our site follows the halachic ruling that disposable pantiliners and pads are not susceptible to ritual impurity, so that a stain found on a disposable pantiliner or pad of any color does not make a woman niddah.
 If a woman uses a colored pantiliner, there are even more grounds for leniency.
+Please see our article on feminine hygiene pads for more information.

 A stain found on a colored surface does not render a woman niddah.
 Therefore, it is highly recommended that women wear colored underwear (except during the seven clean days) and sleep on colored sheets, in order to avoid becoming niddah through staining.